 rehabilitation with care of a rheumatologist is advantageous

 for inactive ankylosing spondylitis patients in a new study.
 Cox®

-with ankylosing spondylitis patients that helped.
+flexion distraction was a chiropractic approach used to treat ankylosing spondylitis patients that helped.
 Patients also did home stretches and rehab exercises.
 They gained

 some relief of the symptoms, decreased pain and improved